warpedpuppy/tugtug/README.md

-# just fun animation/game site
+# drafting out some game ideas

 this can be seen at: [tugtug.com](https://www.tugtug.com)